Table Of Contents

 What Is Cloud FinOps?

-FinOps, short for Cloud Financial Operations, is a set of practices that help optimize cloud spend.
+FinOps, short for Cloud Financial Operations, is a framework of cloud financial management practices that help organizations optimize cloud spend and link it to business outcomes.

 With cloud FinOps, the goal is to restrain cloud costs while promoting growth in the dynamic, scalable, and sometimes complex cloud environment.
 To do so, you follow cloud cost management best practices.
 You can also dig deeper into the roles and importance of FinOps here.